• Skip to main content

 December 22, 2020 by Bethanie Ryan

-With all of the difficulties of learning from home, there has been a growing concern that some children are falling behind.
-You and your child are not alone!
+With all of the difficulties of learning from home, there has been a growing concern that some children who have or have had to learn remotely are falling behind.
+If this is true for your family, you and your child are not alone!
 There are some things you can do to help this situation: Keep up with your child’s online learning.
-Read and respond to any emails you get from the teacher, and keep your child on task.
-It can be difficult because it … [Read more...] about 7 Tips to Keep Your Child from Falling Behind
+Read and respond to any emails you get from the … [Read more...] about 7 Tips to Keep Your Child from Falling Behind

 December 22, 2020 by Bethanie Ryan

-It is difficult not being able to see friends in person, and it can be disturbing when you learn that someone you know is sick with COVID.
-You want to help, but you also don’t want to get sick.
-Here are 7 ways you can help a friend with COVID, including some ideas on what you can send in a care package if you have a friend who is sick who lives a long distance away.
-Pick up … [Read more...] about How to Help a Friend with COVID-19
+It is difficult not being able to see friends in person, and it can be scary when you learn that someone you know is sick at home and very infectious.
+You want to help, but you also don’t want to fall ill yourself.
+Here are 7 ways you can help a friend who's sick at home, including some ideas on what you can send in a care package if you have a friend who is sick who lives a … [Read more...] about How to Help a Friend Who’s Sick at Home

 6 Ways to Stay Safe While Celebrating the Holidays